 Certain types of cancer, as well as its treatment, can damage your bladder.
-Here’s what you need to know to assess your risk for bladder problems.
+Here’s what you need to know to assess your risk for problems.

 Am I at Risk?

-What Bladder Problems Can Occur?
+What Types of Problems Can Occur?

-Bladder problems that can occur include bleeding into the bladder (hemorrhagic cystitis), scarring (fibrosis), and bladder cancer.
+Problems that can occur include bleeding into the bladder (hemorrhagic cystitis), scarring (fibrosis), and bladder cancer.

 In this condition, bladder irritation results in blood in your urine, making it slightly pink to bright red.
 Most people don’t have pain, but some people feel an urgent need to urinate or like they can’t release all the urine.
 Bleeding into the bladder can occur off and on for months to years after cancer treatment is completed.